sterrevangeest/spotify-dashboard/README.md

-for **Fundamentals of Data Science** @master-data-driven-design
+for **Fundamentals of Data Science** @HU

 # Spotify Mood Dashboard

-In this dashboard I want to let users discover what effects the time of year and different events (such as COVID-19) have on our mood by showing which music we listen to the most during that period.
+In this dashboard I want to let users discover what effects the time of the year and different events (such as COVID-19) have on our mood by visualizing which music we listen to the most over time.

 ### Background